AyushTripathi1010/Connectify/Readme.md

 - User authentication and registration
 - User admin panel
-- News feed displaying posts from users.
+- News feed displaying posts from users in the user's network
 - Ability to create and delete posts
 - Ability to like and comment on posts